 Intel Corporation is an American multinational corporation and technology company headquartered in Santa Clara, California, in Silicon Valley.
 It is the world’s largest semiconductor chip manufacturer by revenue and is the developer of the x86 series of microprocessors, the processors found in most personal computers (PCs).

-Intel was founded on July 18, 1968, by semiconductor pioneers Gordon Moore (of Moore’s law) and Robert Noyce, and is associated with the executive leadership and vision of Andrew Grove.
-The company’s name was conceived as a portmanteau of the words integrated and electronics, with co-founder Noyce having been a key inventor of the integrated circuit (microchip).
+Intel was founded on July 18, 1968, by semiconductor pioneers Gordon Moore (of Moore’s law) and Robert Noyce and is associated with the executive leadership and vision of Andrew Grove.
+The company’s name was conceived as a portmanteau of the words integrated and electronics, with co-founder Noyce, a vital inventor of the integrated circuit (microchip).

 More info about Intel Corp: https://www.intel.com/

-Coinbase, is an American company that operates a cryptocurrency exchange platform.
-Coinbase operates remote-first, and lacks an official physical headquarters.
-The company was founded in 2012 by Brian Armstrong and Fred Ehrsam, and as of March 2021 was the largest cryptocurrency exchange in the United States by trading volume.
+Coinbase is an American company that operates a cryptocurrency exchange platform.
+Coinbase operates remote-first and lacks an official physical headquarters.
+The company was founded in 2012 by Brian Armstrong and Fred Ehrsam, and as of March 2021, it was the largest cryptocurrency exchange in the United States by trading volume.

-The company is named after coinbase transactions, which are special transactions that introduce cryptocurrency into circulation in proof of work cryptocurrencies.
-In October 2012 the company launched the services to buy and sell bitcoins through bank transfers.
+The company is named after coinbase transactions, which are unique transactions that introduce cryptocurrency into circulation in proof of work cryptocurrencies.
+In October 2012, the company launched the services to buy and sell bitcoins through bank transfers.

 Coinbase offers products for both retail and institutional cryptocurrency investors, as well as other related cryptocurrency products.

-The “Coinbase Effect” refers to the rise in price of cryptocurrencies listed for sale on a dominant crypto exchange such as Coinbase in the days after the news becomes public.
-According to Barron’s, the effect of getting a cryptocurrency listed on the exchange plays a big role in what cryptocurrencies gain widespread acceptance.
+The “Coinbase Effect” refers to the rise in the price of cryptocurrencies listed for sale on a dominant crypto exchange such as Coinbase in the days after the news becomes public.
+According to Barron, the effect of getting a cryptocurrency listed on the exchange plays a significant role in what cryptocurrencies gain widespread acceptance.